Looking for a delicious summer dessert that is keto approved?

 When it comes to which one you like to use, it comes down to taste and price.
 There are a lot of ways to buy nut butter.
 I prefer to buy my almond butter or other nut butters on Amazon.
 In this way you can get the best price for your favorite nut butter.

 Perfect for a 30 minute sugar free indulgence, these no bake keto coconut bars use only a handful of ingredients and contain no refined sugar.
-Simple, healthy and delicious!
+Simple, Quick and delicious!

 - 2 ½ cups shredded coconut